A Survey to Recent Progress Towards Understanding In-Context Learning: Skill Learning

-In this subsection, we investigate the function fitting and the generalization behavior of the ICL. \textit{function fitting} indicates to what extent transformers can learn unseen data generation functions in context based on the pre-training generation functions within the same class. \textit{Generalization}, on the other hand, measures how well transformers can learn an unseen function best in the in-context demonstrations, and the in-context function is from one of the pre-training function classes, e.g. linear regression and decision tree.
+In this subsection, we investigate the function approximation and generalization behavior of ICL. \textit{Function approximation} indicates to what extent transformers can approximate the ground-truth function underlying a given input, in the ICL inference stage. \textit{Generalization}, on the other hand, measures the gap between the approximated function and the ground-truth data generation function.
+Notably, the function learning framework investigates ICL in the function space, rather than the token space.

-To explore the function fitting, previous works validate if ICL inference can learn a similar function as the pre-training data generation function. \citet{raventos2023pretraining} leverage separated data generation functions, sampled from a linear function class, for pre-training data and in-context demonstrations.
-With a smaller class of linear functions, transformers do not show the skill learning ability but the skill recognition one, and are a Bayesian optimal estimator, for the data generation function of in-context demonstrations, given the pre-training functions as a prior.
-Provided with a larger class of linear functions, all unseen functions in the linear function class can be implemented by skill learning, achieving a performance matching the optimal least squares estimator. \citet{wu2023many} further provides a theoretical explanation to support the above empirical observations.
+To explore the function approximation ability, \citet{raventos2023pretraining} leverages different linear functions to generate pre-training data and in-context demonstrations.
+When pre-training on a small set of linear functions, ICL acts as a Bayesian optimal estimator, illustrating the skill recognition ability~\cite{raventos2023pretraining}.
+If enlarging the set of pre-training linear functions, ICL can act as an optimal least squares estimator with better function approximation, illustrating the skill learning ability~\cite{raventos2023pretraining}. \citet{wu2023many} provides a theoretical explanation to support the above empirical observations.

-Beyond the linear function class, \citet{garg2022can} observes that the ICL is expressive enough to implement more complicated functions when pre-training functions are also from the same function class, including sparse linear functions, two-layer neural networks, and decision trees. \citet{bai2023transformers, fu2023can} propose theoretical explanations with a generalization bound between the prediction error of the toy transformer model and that of the target function, e.g. decision tree.
-However, there are still two essential questions unsolved: (1) \textit{Why the transformers suddenly obtain the skill learning ability with significant performance increase once the number of pre-training data generation functions reaches a certain threshold?} (2) \textit{Why the learned data generation function of ICL demonstrations is from the same class as the pre-training data generation function?}
+Beyond the linear function class, \citet{garg2022can} observes that the ICL is expressive enough to approximate more complicated functions, including sparse linear functions, two-layer neural networks, and decision trees.
+The only requirement is that the same function class must be encountered during both pre-training and the ICL stage. \citet{bai2023transformers} and \citet{fu2023can} establish a statistical task complexity bound for pre-training, supporting the empirical observations mentioned above.
+The findings suggest that skill learning can be achieved with a dimension-independent number of linear regression pre-training tasks.
+However, two essential questions remain unsolved: (1) Why do transformers suddenly obtain the skill learning ability with significant performance increase once the number of pre-training data generation functions reaches a certain threshold?
+(2) Why is the learned data generation function of ICL demonstrations from the same class as the pre-training data generation function?